 Prof. Joseph Mathu Ndung’u, BVM, PhD, CorrFRSE

-Prof. Ndung’u who is currently the Head of Neglected Tropical Diseases at the Geneva based, Foundation for Innovative New Diagnostics (FIND) in Switzerland holds a Bachelor’s degree in Veterinary Medicine and Surgery (BVM) from the University of Nairobi, and a PhD in the Immunopathology of Human African Trypanosomiasis (sleeping sickness) from the University of Glasgow’s Veterinary School, Scotland.
+Prof. Ndung’u Heads the Neglected Tropical Diseases Programme at the Geneva-based, Foundation for Innovative New Diagnostics (FIND) in Switzerland, and is the Executive Director of FIND Dx Kenya.
+He holds a Bachelor’s degree in Veterinary Medicine and Surgery (BVM) from the University of Nairobi, and a Ph.D. in the Immunopathology of Human African Trypanosomiasis (sleeping sickness) from the University of Glasgow’s Veterinary School, Scotland.

-With over 80 publications to his credit, Prof. Ndung’u started his professional career in 1985 as an Assistant Research Officer at the Kenya Trypanosomiasis Research Institute (KETRI).
-In 1992 he became the Deputy Director in-charge of Research, and was promoted to Director of KETRI in 1995.
+With over 100 publications to his credit, Prof. Ndung’u started his professional career in 1985 as an Assistant Research Officer at the Kenya Trypanosomiasis Research Institute (KETRI).
+In 1992 he became the Deputy Director in-charge of Research and was promoted to the position of Director, KETRI in 1995.

 Throughout his extensive career, the Professor of Immunopathology of Sleeping Sickness has established far-reaching linkages and collaborations with professionals and universities which have seen him serve as a visiting Professor of the University of Glasgow since 2001.
 He has held a similar position at the University of Wisconsin, Madison, USA.